By Anthony De Marinis, CDBC, ADT, FDM, CBATI, TTWC, VSA-DT

 What should I look for when hiring a behavior consultant?

 What a great question!
 As I mentioned before, the dog training industry is currently not regulated.
-However, there are some organizations out there that have set standards through testing.
+However, there are some organizations out there that have set standards through testing and competency.
 This provides the public with verified professionals to help them and their beloved family pets.
-The following are nationally recognized professional organizations to look for when searching for a professional behavior consultant.
+The following are nationally recognized professional organizations to look for when searching for a professional behavior consultant and dog trainer.

 - Certified Dog Behavior Consultant (CDBC) by the International Association for Animal Behavior Consultants (IAABC):

 - Those who have this certification should feel proud!
 This is quite a rigorous exam that has only a 50% pass rate.
-The IAABC is at the forefront of setting the industry standards for behavior modification.
+The IAABC is at the forefront of setting the industry standards for behavior modification, behavior consulting and animal welfare.

 - Certified Behavior Consultant Canine – Knowledge Assessed (CBCC-KA) by the Certification Counsel for Professional Dog Trainers (CCPDT):